aeonBTC/Knots-Banlist/README.md

 <br><br>
 Knots node list was sourced from: https://bitnodes.io/api/v1/snapshots/latest/

-I2P nodes are added manually, feel free to submit a PR if I am missing any.
+I2P nodes are added manually.
+Feel free to submit a PR for any missing nodes.